prajeeshag/S2SCoupledRoadMap/README.md

 # Development of the AP regional coupled model for S2S prediction

 - [ ] Domain, Grid and Resolution
-- [ ] Set up WRF and MITgcm in the new domain.
-Make standalone hindcasts and evaluate against the S2S models (Feb-March 2023)
+- [ ] Setting up standalone WRF and MITgcm for new domain.
+Make hindcasts and evaluate against the S2S models (Feb-March 2023)
 - [ ] Setting up the coupled model and make test simulations (March-April 2023)
 - [ ] Developing an end-to-end automated workflow using [CYLC](https://cylc.github.io) workflow engine (April-May 2023)
 - [ ] Run hindcasts and evaluate against the standalone S2S models (June-August 2023)